JacobTStrong/programming-language-suggestor/README.md

 ## Description

-For my second independant project as part of the Introduction to Programming course at Epicodus, I have been tasked with creating an application to help people who are curious about programming choose their first language.
-Users will be asked a series of personality-based questions that will tell the application, Greg, which language is right for them!
-Once every question has been answered, Greg will suggest one of three languages: JavaScript, Python, or Swift.
+For my second independent project as part of the Introduction to Programming course at Epicodus, I have been tasked with creating an application to help people who are curious about programming choose their first language.
+Users will be asked a series of personality-based questions that will tell the suggestor, Greg, which language is right for them!
+Once every question has been answered and the user clicks the "submit" button, Greg will suggest one of three languages: JavaScript, Python, or Swift.

 ## Installation and Setup

-* Make sure you have the latest versions of the related software installed on your computer.
+* Make sure you have the latest versions of the related software installed on your machine.
 * Clone this repository to your desktop by executing $ git clone https://github.com/JacobTStrong/programming-language-suggestor in the command line.
 * Locate the directory on your computer and open it in your text editor to view the code.
 * Double-click on the "index.html" file within the project directory to open the web page in your browser.